jayo-exe/tuberyeets/README.md

 ### Configuration
 Once you've installed and run the application for the first time:
-- go to the "Settings" page, scroll down to "Advanced"
+- go to the "Settings" page, scroll down to "Connection Details"
 - Update the __Crowd Control Channel__ to your Twitch username
 - Update the __VTube Studio Port__ to match your existing setup
 - If you're having trouble connecting to the TuberYeets overlay, try changing __Browser Source Port__, as the default port may be used by some other application